-The Master’s Review Committee (MRC) decides whether students can continue towards a Ph.D. or not.
-The MRC starts its review of the progress of new graduate students at the end of the Spring quarter of the first year.
+The Master’s Review Committee (MRC) reviews the progress of first year graduate students at the end of the Spring quarter of the first year.
+The MRC decides whether students can continue towards a PhD or not.
 This review, if needed, continues throughout the second year.
 A final decision must be made before the start of the third year at the latest and will be based on an evaluation of the comprehensive record of the student.

 Students who pass three of the four final exams can pass the Master’s Review as early as the Fall of their second year based on a strong comprehensive record (typically strong research and strong class grades).